 Instructions

-- Preheat oven to 325 degrees.
-Lightly grease one 9×5 loaf pan with butter, then lightly dust with flour, set aside.
+- Preheat the oven to 325 degrees Fahrenheit (163 degrees Celsius).
+Lightly grease one 9×5 loaf pan with butter, then lightly dust with flour.
+Set aside.

-- In the bowl of a stand mixer, beat together the sugar, butter and vanilla for 3 minutes medium-low.
-Add beaten eggs, mixing to incorporate.
+- In the bowl of a stand mixer, beat together the sugar, butter, and vanilla for 3 minutes at medium-low speed.
+Add the beaten eggs, mixing to incorporate.

-- In a small mixing bowl whisk together flour, baking powder and salt.
-With mixing speed on low, gradually add dry ingredients along with the sour cream, lemon zest and lemon juice.
+- In a small mixing bowl, whisk together the flour, baking powder, and salt.
+With the mixer on low speed, gradually add the dry ingredients, along with the sour cream, lemon zest, and lemon juice.
 Mix on low for an additional 30 seconds after all of the dry ingredients have been added.

-- Pour batter into the prepared pan and spread evenly.
-Give the pan 2-3 taps on the counter to remove an air bubbles.
-Place in the preheated oven and bake for 1 hour or until the top becomes golden brown in color and is set (the crack may still look a little moist, as long as it doesn't wiggle it's ok).
-Remove from oven and allow to cool in the pan for 30 minutes before removing and transferring to a wire rack to cool completely.
+- Pour the batter into the prepared pan and spread it evenly.
+Tap the pan 2-3 times on the counter to remove any air bubbles.
+Place in the preheated oven and bake for 1 hour, or until the top is golden brown and set (the crack may still look slightly moist, but it’s okay as long as it doesn’t wiggle).
+Remove from the oven and allow to cool in the pan for 30 minutes before transferring to a wire rack to cool completely.

 This is so heavenly!
 It’s soft & light, which i love!